Vishalkumar0412/JavaScriptInterview/Que2.md

-# Q.2 What is client side and serer side
+# Q.2 What is client side and server side
  ## client
  The client is a device, software or component that request and cosumes services from a server